top of page

 • Input from teachers and parents

 The evaluator will rule out other issues, like intellectual disabilities or sensory impairments, and compare your child’s math abilities to age-appropriate benchmarks.
-A diagnosis of a specific learning disorder in mathematics can open the door to school supports and services.
+A diagnosis of a specific learning disorder in mathematics, alongside difficulty with math in school, can open the door to school supports and services.

 How Do Kids with Dyscalculia Learn Math?